plone/training/api.rst

     Enhance pdb with the power of IPython, e.g. tab completion, syntax highlighting, better tracebacks and introspection.
 It also works nicely with Products.PDBDebugMode.

 Products.PDBDebugMode
-    A addon that has two killer-features.
+    A add-on that has two killer-features.

     **Post-mortem debugging**: throws you in a pdb whenever a exception occurs.
 This way you can find out what is going wrong.